 Coping with minority stress does not tell the whole story, though, in the lives of lesbians, gay men, bisexuals, or transgender individuals.
 There’s way more to each person’s life than that: Camaraderie, pride, strength, and sense of belonging are found in community, friendship, and the love of other LGBTQ people and their supportive allies.
 All of us, whether gay, straight, cisgender, or not — or somewhere in between — are more than a constellation of the difficulties that we’ve had to face.

 If You’re Searching for Help

-The ways that anxiety and depression are part of your life are determined by many factors.
+Many factors determine the ways that anxiety and depression are part of your life.
 Our bodies, predispositions, and life experiences all play a role.
 My advice for LGBTQ people seeking help with their anxiety or depression is this: Seek a professional who gets the larger contextual picture and what it means to be you.